Our practice offers low vision rehabilitation services to treat those who are afflicted with sight-threatening diseases or injuries.

 We developed a significant amount of time to perform a low vision examination so please be sure to discuss this when scheduling an appointment.

-Wyomissing Optometric Center Doctors are the first physicians in Berks County to offer the newest FDA approved device for natural tear production - TrueTear®.
-Allergan maker of the TrueTear® device has selected an exclusive group of practices specializing...read more
+Wyomissing Optometric Center Doctors are the first eye doctors in Berks County to offer the newest FDA approved device for natural tear production - TrueTear®.
+Allergan, maker of the TrueTear® device has selected an exclusive group of practices...read more

 Wyomissing Optometric Center Douglassville office is expanding.
 This will enhance our eye doctors’ ability to provide our service-focused vision care to our Douglassville patients.read more